szatmariandras/vagrant-rabbitmq-centos-cluster/README.md

  - clone this repository somewhere, like `~/puppet`

 ##### 4. From the root of the repository, apply puppet manifest to the server

+ - `sudo -s`

-Subtitue the parameters in the command with the following:
+Parameterize the command using the following parameters.
+All parameters must passed before the `puppet` command with `FACTER_` prefix.
+For example:

+ - `FACTER_nodename=#NODENAME# FACTER_cluster_nodes=#CLUSTER_NODES# puppet apply --modulepath=./modules manifests/default.pp`

+The following parameters exist:

-\#NODENAME# will be the FQDN of the server, the CNAME you gave it in first step, like `rabbitmq-001.your.domain.com`.
+ - nodename: the FQDN of the server, the CNAME you gave it in first step, like `rabbitmq-001.your.domain.com`.
 This one will vary from server to server.

-\#CLUSTER_NODES# will be the comma separated list of the FQDNs of all the servers you want in the cluster, like `rabbitmq-001.your.domain.com,rabbitmq-002.your.domain.com,rabbitmq-003.your.domain.com`.
-This one will be the same for all the servers
+ - cluster_nodes: the comma separated list of the FQDNs of all the servers you want in the cluster, like `rabbitmq-001.your.domain.com,rabbitmq-002.your.domain.com,rabbitmq-003.your.domain.com`.
+This one will be the same for all the servers.

- - `sudo -s`
- - as root: `FACTER_nodename=#NODENAME# FACTER_cluster_nodes=#CLUSTER_NODES# puppet apply --modulepath=./modules manifests/default.pp`
+ - install_graphite (optional): pass `true` to install Graphite on the current server
+ - monitor_to_graphite (optional): pass `true` to enable monitoring to Graphite
+ - graphite_host (optional): if monitoring to Graphite enabled, pass the host name of Graphite server to report stats to (if use passed `true` as `install_graphite`, it will be the current hostname)
+ - graphite_post (optional): if monitoring to Graphite enabled, pass the port of the Graphite server (if you installed Graphite with this repo, you want to pass `2003` here)
+ - datadog_enabled (optional): pass `true`, if you want to enable reporting to [DataDog](https://www.datadoghq.com/)
+ - datadog_api_key optional): if `datadog_enabled` is `true`, pass here your DataDog API key.